DataJuggler/BlazorFileUpload/README.md

 Live site:
 https://excelerate.datajuggler.com/

-Blazor Excelerate using DataJuggler.BlazorFileUpload to upload Excel files.
+Blazor Excelerate uses this Nuget package (DataJuggler.BlazorFileUpload) to upload Excel files.

-Blazor Excelerate uses Nuget package DataJuggler.Excelerate to code generate C# classes from your headerrow.
+Blazor Excelerate also uses Nuget package DataJuggler.Excelerate to code generate C# classes from Excel Header rows.

 Update 2.23.2020: I created a new sample project that saves data including the path to upload profile pictures and images to SQL Server.
 The sample code is located here: